Anna Maria Bennett: Family

 The couple had at least two illegitimate children together, Thomas Pye Bennett and Harriet Pye Bennett.
 The latter became a famous actress as Harriet Pye Esten, with her mother tutoring her and helping to launch her career.
 The relationship ended with Pye's death in 1785, around the same time that Anna's first novel, Anna: Memoirs of a Welch Heiress, was published and became successful.
-Pye died he left his Suffolk Street town house to Bennett.
+When Pye died, he left his Suffolk Street town house to Bennett.

 Her daughter, Harriet Pye Esten, initially appeared in Bath and Bristol before moving on to appear in Dublin.
 Whilst she was there in 1789 she and her mother negotiated a formal separation with James Esten.
 Bennett paid off her son-in-law's debts in exchange for his agreement.
 Her final work, Vicissitudes Abroad, was highly controversial.
 She died in Brighton.